oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 ## addNeighbors

-Adds a list of temporary neighbors to an IOTA node.
+Adds a list of temporary neighbors to a node.

 :::info:
 The neighbors are removed if the IOTA node restarts.
 If you want to permanently add the neighbors to your own node, add their URIs to the [`NEIGHBORS`](../references/iri-configuration-options.md#neighbors) configuration option.